 You know who has a perfect home that always looks immaculate?
 No one, that’s who.
 When you become a parent, your house becomes a lot messier.
 It is just a fact of life.
 The sooner you accept it, the more at peace you will be with it.
 Even if you have piles of laundry in places they should not be, and last night’s dinner dishes are still in the sink, it is A-OK.
 What matters most is you and your baby are happy and healthy.
 Take a deep breath and give yourself permission to leave the mess.

 Postpartum depression (PPD) affects up to 1 in 7 women.
 Some of the warning signs of PPD include a loss of pleasure or interest in things you previously enjoyed and eating more or less than usual.
 New mothers with PPD also may experience racing, scary thoughts.
 While it is normal to have some anxiety over becoming a new mom, if you are focused on your fears to the point it is interfering with your ability to parent, it is time to reach out for help.
 Even for women who are not experiencing PPD, it is easy to become overwhelmed when you are a first-time mom.
 That is why it is important to take time for yourself each day to unwind.
-If you are worried you are struggling emotionally or physically, reach out to a trusted friend and speak with your healthcare provider immediately.
+If you are worried or anxious, if you are struggling emotionally or physically, then reach out to a trusted friend and speak with your healthcare provider immediately.